-Does your hair have a clear S-shape with a bit more spring to it?
+Does your hair have a defined S-shape with a bit more spring to it?
 Then you probably fit into 3A.
-This type of hair is prone to frizz and loss of definition – at least in comparison to type 2C.
-Brit singer Lorde’s locks are the perfect example of these ‘classic’, ringlet-like curls.
+3A hair is often lightweight but full of body and shine.
+Kiwi singer Lorde’s locks are the perfect example of these ‘classic’, ringlet-like curls.

 This hair type is slightly smaller and more spiralled.
 It also lacks a bit of shine because the curl pattern is tighter and a little denser (which can affect the distribution of natural oils along the hair shaft).
 Not that we’ve noticed any lacklustre locks on Keri Russell when she played in the series Felicity or Anna Shaffer in the Harry Potter movies.